 TIP: We recommend holding this button in whilst rewinding

 Now at the top of your camera on the left-hand side is your rewind knob.
 Unfold the lever across the centre but DO NOT pull the entire knob upwards.

 Start to wind the film back in a clockwise direction.
+The back of the camera should still be shut during this process.
 You should hear or feel a slight ‘pop’ once the film has wound itself fully back into the canister.
 Now you can confidently open the back of the camera and remove your roll ready for developing!